Z3d0X/filament-logger/README.md

 Powered by `spatie/laravel-activitylog`

 ## Features
-You can choose what you want to log.
+You can choose what you want to log and how to log it.
 - Log Resource(Model) Events
 - Log Login Event
 - Log Notification Events
-- Easily extendable to log custom model events
+- Easily extendable to log custom events
 ## Installation

+This package uses [spatie/laravel-activitylog](https://spatie.be/docs/laravel-activitylog), instructions for its setup can be found [here](https://spatie.be/docs/laravel-activitylog/v4/installation-and-setup)

 You can install the package via composer:

 ```bash
 composer require z3d0x/filament-logger
 ```
 You can publish the config file with:

 ```bash